alburezg/alburezg.github.io/_posts/2018-06-01-Gender-in-References.md

   4. Let me know what you think at [@d_alburez](https://twitter.com/d_alburez)
   5. The tool uses the [Crossref API](https://github.com/CrossRef/rest-api-doc). **Please, restrict your number of queries!**

-<iframe width = "100%" height = "750px" seamless frameborder = "0" src="http://ec2-18-218-227-138.us-east-2.compute.amazonaws.com:3838/myapp/"></iframe>
+<iframe width = "100%" height = "600px" seamless frameborder = "0" src="http://ec2-18-218-227-138.us-east-2.compute.amazonaws.com:3838/myapp/"></iframe>

 *This is a [beta version](https://github.com/alburezg/gender_bibliography).
 You can help improve it!
-Send me your error and input if something goes wrong: alburezg[at]lse.ac.uk.*
+If the tool doesn't work, send me the error message and your input references: alburezg[at]lse.ac.uk.*

-# Technical notes and limitations
+## Technical notes and limitations

   - The tool outputs the most likely match for each reference.
 Most matches are correct, but some noise if to be expected for older or lesser-known articles.
   - The (binary) gender of the authors is determined using U.S. Social Security Administration baby name data ([gender](https://www.r-project.org/nosvn/pandoc/gender.html) package in R).
 Unrecognised names are ignored.